xash3000/minitweet/README.md

 [Minitweet](http://minitweet.herokuapp.com) is a twitter clone to flask framework.

-it doesn't have all features of twitter (i.e real-time notifications).
+it doesn't have all features of twitter (e.g real-time notifications, ajax, etc...).

 ## Local Development Environment